CTrando/CTrando.github.io/_documentation/Procedural-Dungeon-Generation.md

 ![TileBoard-Room-Incomplete-Paths](https://raw.githubusercontent.com/CTrando/CTrando.github.io/master/images/pdgtileboardroomsincompletepaths.PNG)

 The rooms are not connected.
-So if I were to start out at one point in the floor, I would not be able to hit eery single tile.
+So if I were to start out at one point in the floor, I would not be able to hit every single tile.

 This stumped me for quite a while, but what I ended up doing was a modified djikstra's algorithm, For the purpose of length, I will not detail how I implented the algorithm, but essentially, it is the repetitive process of checking neighbors over and over.